 Do you have any idea when that might come out?
 Two years?
 Three years?
 Is there any sort of timeline set for it yet?

-It’s like what Tony Iommi said: he sometimes hates “Paranoid” but that’s the main thing for fans.
+It’s like what Tony Iommi said: he sometimes hates “Paranoid,” but that’s the main thing for fans.
 That’s the thing.
-And it’s a same thing with Deep Purple and “Smoke on the Water.”
+And it’s the same thing with Deep Purple and “Smoke on the Water.”

 THE BIG FOUR